You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes flat. Bam!

 - Can I use white rice?
 No. White rice and brown rice require different amount of liquid and cooking time.

 - Can I add chicken?
 Yes.
 Small pieces of chicken breast or thighs added on top of rice will work.
 No other changes necessary.
-And if you decide to go with some sort of kielbasa one time, I will not judge you.:)
+Kielbasa will too!

 - What to do for 3 quart Instant Pot?
 Cut ingredients in half but keep same cooking time.